JC-Price/Chalf_public/README.md

 # CHalf v4.2
 ![alt text](https://github.com/JC-Price/Folding-Chalf/blob/master/CHalf%20Versions/v4.2/CHalf%20v4.2%20README%20Logo.png)

 CHalf is a protein stability research tool.
-CHalf uses Mass Spectrometry data run through the “PEAKS” software to calculate the chemical denaturation midpoint (“CHalf”) of protein/peptide fragments.
+CHalf uses peptide intensity information within a denaturation curve to calculate the denaturation midpoint (“CHalf”) of protein/peptide fragments.
+The tool was designed for use with mass spectrometry based information, and is currently seamless with PEAKS Studio style outputs.

-As proteins are subjected to varying concentrations of denaturing solutions (i.e. GdmCl), they unfold in varying ammounts, exposing sites that can be labeled using tags such as iodine.
+As proteins are subjected to varying concentrations of denaturing solutions (i.e. GdmCl) or temperatures, they unfold in varying ammounts, exposing sites that can be labeled using tags such as iodine.
 CHalf measures what ammount of protein is denatured at these differing conentration points and produces a sigmoidal curve.
 The midpoint of this sigmoidal curve is the CHalf value and represents the relative folding stability of these protein/peptide fragments.

 Included with CHalf is a suite of tools that can be used to calculate the label and fitting efficiency of sample preparation, to compare single residue protein stability across conditions, and to compare regional stability across residues within a protein in one or multiple conditions.

 ## Authors
-Chad D. Hyer, Connor Hadderly, Monica Berg, Hsien-Jung Lavender Lin
+Chad D. Hyer, Connor Hadderly, Monica Berg, Hsien-Jung Lavender Lin, John C. Price

 ## Acknowledgements